TheAlgorithms/Python/README.md

 On average the interpolation search makes about log(log(n)) comparisons (if the elements are uniformly distributed), where n is the number of elements to be searched.
 In the worst case (for instance where the numerical values of the keys increase exponentially) it can make up to O(n) comparisons.

-In interpolation-sequential search, interpolation is used to find an item near the one being searched for, then linear search is used to find the exact item.
+In interpolation-sequential search, interpolation is used to find an item near the one being searched for, then a linear search is used to find the exact item.

 ###### Source: [Wikipedia][interpolation-wiki]

 ## Jump Search
 **Jump search** or _block search_ refers to a search algorithm for ordered lists.
-It works by first checking all items Lkm, where {\displaystyle k\in \mathbb {N} } k\in \mathbb {N}  and m is the block size, until an item is found that is larger than the search key.
+It works by first checking all items Lkm, where {\displaystyle k\in \mathbb {N} } k\in \mathbb {N}  and m is the block size until an item is found that is larger than the search key.
 To find the exact position of the search key in the list a linear search is performed on the sublist L[(k-1)m, km].

-The optimal value of m is √n, where n is the length of the list L. Because both steps of the algorithm look at, at most, √n items the algorithm runs in O(√n) time.
-This is better than a linear search, but worse than a binary search.
-The advantage over the latter is that a jump search only needs to jump backwards once, while a binary can jump backwards up to log n times.
-This can be important if a jumping backwards takes significantly more time than jumping forward.
+The optimal value of m is √n, where n is the length of the list L. Because of both steps of the algorithm look at, at most, √n items the algorithm runs in O(√n) time.
+This is better than a linear search but worse than a binary search.
+The advantage over the latter is that a jump search only needs to jump backward once, while a binary can jump back up to log n times.
+This can be important if a jumping backward takes significantly more time than jumping forward.

 The algorithm can be modified by performing multiple levels of jump search on the sublists, before finally performing the linear search.
-For an k-level jump search the optimum block size ml for the lth level (counting from 1) is n(k-l)/k.
+For a k-level jump search the optimum block size ml for the lth level (counting from 1) is n(k-l)/k.
 The modified algorithm will perform k backward jumps and runs in O(kn1/(k+1)) time.

 ###### Source: [Wikipedia][jump-wiki]